d0tTino/GeneCoder/docs/plugins.md

 # Plugin System

 GeneCoder discovers additional functionality using Python entry points.
-Any package can expose entry points under `genecoder.plugins`, `genecoder.fec` or `genecoder.simulators` that point to modules with a `register` function.
+Any package can expose entry points under `genecoder.plugins`, `genecoder.fec`, `genecoder.simulators` or `genecoder.visualizers` that point to modules with a `register` function.
 The function receives a callback used to add the implementation to the appropriate registry.
 GeneCoder looks only at packages installed in your current Python environment when loading plugins.

 ## Quick Start